-Suncor invested approximately $350 million in 2017 developing and deploying new technologies to optimize current assets and develop next generation facilities
+Suncor invested approximately $635 million in 2018 in technology development and deployment and digital technologies to optimize current assets and develop next generation facilities.

 Sustainability Q and A

-Suncor’s sustainability goals reflect our focused efforts on strengthening relationships with Aboriginal Peoples in Canada, and reducing our greenhouse gas emissions (GHG) intensity.
+Suncor’s sustainability goals reflect our focused efforts on strengthening relationships with Indigenous Peoples in Canada, and reducing our greenhouse gas emissions (GHG) intensity.

 About our report and sustainability priorities

-The trust and support of stakeholders and Aboriginal communities are very important to Suncor and foundational to successful energy development.
+The trust and support of stakeholders and Indigenous communities are very important to Suncor and foundational to successful energy development.